 Hot Weather Tips to Save Energy

 When the hot summer sun heats your home, you can keep cool without energy costs rising as high as the heat index.
-And, since heating and cooling account for almost half of your overall energy bill, these money saving tips can help lower your electric bill.
+And, since heating and cooling account for more than half of your overall energy bill, these money saving tips can help lower your electric bill.

 - Upgrade your old system to a new, efficient model.
 A new system can save you $150 or more a year in energy costs.
 DP&L even offers great rebates on new systems – without any paperwork.